oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 ```

 As described in a previous section [Order Commands - Modify Order](?json#modify-order), the Modify Order command can potentially affect the queue position of the order depending on which parameter of the original order has been modified.

-If the orders queue position is **unchanged** because the orders quantity has been **reduced** and no other order parameter has been changed then this **OrderModified** message will be sent via the Order Channel giving the full details of the modified order.
-In this case the order ID is unchanged.

-If however the order queue position has changed becuase the orders: (1) side was modified, (2) quantity was increased, (3) price was changed or any combination of these, then the exchange will close the orginal order with an **OrderClosed** message with **status** `CANCELED_BY_AMEND`, followed by the opening of a new order with an **OrderOpened** message containing a new order ID to reflect the orders new position in the order queue.
+Orders retain their orderIds after modification.

 <sub>**Channel Update Fields**</sub>